-Each initial and recurrent training will be finished with the verification of knowledge.
+Each initial and recurrent training will be finished with the verification of knowledge by an assessment.
 This is done by oral questioning and/or a written test and after initial training will be followed by practical training in the field under supervision of a qualified person.